swiftogfn/Exit-Launcher-/README.md

-# Exit Launcher
+# simple fortnite launcher

-feel free to use for your project, give credits
+feel free to use for your project but give credits